ptyn7600/BasicAssemblyCompiler/README.md

 * Asm-file: [micro_benchmark_if.asm](testing/micro_benchmark_if.asm)

 ### Description
-This file tests statement and expression figures.
-Here is the supported subset of operation = { +, -, /,* }.
-This compiler can support up to 3 parameters in the right-hand-side of the statement.
-For each parameter, we have two cases: label and constant.
-This section will test all the possible combination of cases.
+This file tests IF function.
+Three IFs are included to see if the compiler can increase the if_count.
+Three different types of expressions are also tested: label vs label, const vs label, label vs const, and const vs const.

 ### Futher considered improvements:
-*
+* nested if

 ## 5. Pop_Count Test
 ### Files: